 There will always be skeptics and haters but on the whole the project has been a smashing success and can constantly be seen at the top of the Forked and Watched charts at GitHub.
 As a result of Bootstrap’s fame, lots of great related resources have been put forth by the development community.
 Today we’ve collected our favorites into a list of everything you need to get started with Bootstrap.
 From introductory tutorials to wireframing kits and custom generators, there’s something here for every Bootstrap lover.
 21 outils et générateurs CSS pour développeurs web.
 Fluid CSS3 Slideshow with Parallax Effect.
 In this tutorial we will create a slideshow with a parallax effect using several CSS3 properties.

 The idea is to move the background positions of two backgrounds while sliding the container of the slides.
 View demo Download source In this tutorial, we are going to create a slideshow with a parallax effect with the help of some CSS3 properties.
 We’ll use radio buttons and sibling combinators for controlling which slide is shown.
 There will be two backgrounds and the idea is to change the background positions and the position of the slider with transitions in order to create a slight parallax effect.

 As you can see, it’s a pretty attractive effect.
 It turns out, the answer that I was looking for lies in pseudo elements.
-The HTML To create our first stack, the only HTML we’ll need is a div with an image inside of it.
-Basic Styles Nothing complicated here, just a basic margin/padding reset so our browsers get on the same page.
-Top Image Styles.
+The HTML.